bowbahdoe/magic-bean/README.md

 ## Customizing
-This library is just over 300 lines of Java contained within a single file.
+This library is just about 350 lines of Java contained within a single file.
 If it doesn't do exactly what you want, feel free to make a PR or fork and make your own edits.